Fertility Preservation Program

 What’s special about fertility preservation at Seattle Children’s?

 At Seattle Children’s, fertility preservation is a normal part of taking care of our patients.
-If your condition or treatment may harm your fertility, your doctor will talk with you and your family about it.
+If your condition or treatment may impact your fertility, your care team will talk with you and your family about it.

 We will tell you about possible ways to preserve your fertility.
 We will help you and your family understand the strengths, limits, successes and science behind each option.
 Our goal is to help you make the choices that are right for you.

 You will get expert care from specialists in our Urology and Gynecology programs and our Cancer and Blood Disorders Center.
-We help you take needed steps such as making arrangements with a sperm bank or a reproductive center that stores eggs or ovarian tissue.
+We help you take needed steps such as making arrangements with a reproductive clinic that freezes sperm, eggs, ovarian or testicular tissue.

 If you would like an appointment, ask your child’s care provider to refer you.